hl2guide/Filterlist-for-AdGuard-or-PiHole/README.md

 * Added a few new lists
 * Additional cleanup done

-_The PowerShell generator script now uses a maximum of 11.2GB of RAM for a duration of 50 minutes, yikes!_
+_The PowerShell generator script now uses a maximum of 5GB of RAM for a duration of 27 minutes_

 ## Usage 📐